phorton1/Arduino-theClock3/docs/readme.md

 for running my [**cnc3018**](https://github.com/phorton1/Arduino-esp32_cnc3018) to **mill,epoxy coat, drill, and cutout** the PCB (printed circuit board.

-The following subfolders and their children can be found within this 'docs' folder
+The following sub-folders and their children can be found within this 'docs' folder

 - **fusion** - contains the main *Fusion 360* design **clock3.2.f3z**, as well as a few other files that support the design, including a CSV file containing parameters for the design, and a couple of **pyjoints** animations (which make use of the Fusion 360 [pyJoints Animation Plugin](https://github.com/phorton1/fusionAddIns-pyJoints) I wrote) that allowed me to visually test the design before implementing it.
-  - **dxf** - contains all of the DXF files used with **Lightburn** to laser cut the woodden parts
+  - **dxf** - contains all of the DXF files used with **Lightburn** to laser cut the wooden parts
   - **stl** - contains STL files of all the plastic parts that I 3D printed
 - **kicad/pcb3.1** - contains the **kiCAD** project, schematics, and PCB design files
   - **plot** - contains the Gerber/Excelon files output from kiCAD, along with the